-Trust Utility Management completed the first Phase of Stoke City Councils District heating installation providing an energy-efficient way of warming homes and businesses.
+Trust Utility Management completed the first phase of Stoke City Council’s District heating installation project, providing an energy-efficient way of warming homes and businesses.

-District heating has been popular on continental Europe for decades, with many cities and towns having DHNs linking thousands of properties.
-While the UK has thousands of individual DHNs, these are mostly small scale schemes compared to those in Europe.
+District heating has been popular in continental Europe for decades, with many cities and towns having DHNs linking thousands of properties.
+While the UK has thousands of individual DHNs, these are mostly small scale schemes compared to those in the rest of Europe.

-Working closely with the City Council and Morrison Utility Management, Trust undertook this phase of the scheme in an extremely challenging environment, the route was across one of the busiest junctions in the city and directly outside of Stoke college, Pedestrian and Traffic management was extremely important and managed continually night and day.
+Working closely with the City Council and Morrisons Utility Management, Trust undertook this phase of the scheme in an extremely challenging environment.
+The route was across one of the busiest junctions in the city and directly outside Stoke College.
+Pedestrian and traffic management was extremely important and managed night and day.

-The work was undertaken 7 days a week and a significant amount of work was required at night, battling against the elements including heavy snowfall during the project.
+The work was undertaken 7 days a week and a significant amount of work was required at night, battling against the elements including heavy snowfall.

-Excavating up to 4m deep and 3m wide, Trust fully managed their own temporary works via a safe system of work, excavating in footways and carriageways heavily populated with various pipes, cables and drains called for extreme caution and the highest standards of control.
+Excavating up to 4m deep and 3m wide, Trust fully managed their own temporary works via a safe system of work, excavating in footways and carriageways heavily populated with various pipes, cables and drains.
+This called for extreme caution and the highest standards of control.

-After installing the DH Pipes, Trust Utility Management also installed communication ducts, cathodic marker tape and then Reinstated to the highest standards, using traditional methods and also using void fill concrete wherever possible to ensure the quality of the road construction.
+After installing the DH Pipes, Trust Utility Management installed communication ducts and cathodic marker tape.
+We then completed reinstatement to the highest standard, using traditional methods as well as void fill concrete to ensure the quality of the road construction.
 Final reinstatement was then undertaken in line with the HAUC specification.